 What a successful root cause analysis looks like in practice

-We can prevent future falls or injuries through a deep dive RCA.
-This is our commitment that we can always do better for our residents.
+We can prevent future falls or injuries through a deep dive RCA in many cases.
+This is our commitment as medical care professionals: that we can always do better for our residents.
 This is key to a holistic approach to a fall prevention program.
 Think of it as a tool for quality improvement.
-It engages staff in analyzing why events occur.
-It even promotes change in culture by encouraging a non-punitive approach.
-Ultimately, this approach allows us to individualize the care of our residents and deliver a constantly improving level of quality care.
+It engages staff in analyzing why events occur collaboratively.
+It even promotes change in facility culture by encouraging a non-punitive approach.
+Ultimately, this approach allows us to individualize the care of our residents and deliver a constantly improving level of quality care to the people in care facilities.

 Solutions and innovative strategies for reducing unwitnessed falls

-• Technology – AI-powered, smart surveillance equipment can aid in root cause analysis as well as lower overall fall rates in long-term care communities.
-A system such as that offered by Safely You begins recording when a fall or unusual movement is detected so you can get an accurate picture of the cause of the fall, as well as be alerted to it instantly.
+• Technology – AI-powered smart surveillance equipment can aid in root cause analysis as well as lower overall fall rates in long-term care communities.
+A system such as that offered by Safely You begins recording when a fall or unusual movement is detected so you can get an accurate picture of the cause of the fall, as well as alerting nurses to it instantly.
 Safely You can boast a 94% accuracy rate at detecting falls, which is, in our opinion, rather impressive.
 Find out more about their unwitnessed fall solutions.

 • Design with care – Reducing falls in general (and therefore also reducing unwitnessed ones) can be achieved by ensuring that your care facility is optimally designed to be easily navigable by seniors.
 Choosing appropriate color contrasts and placing strategic task lighting and perfectly positioned assistance equipment can help in reducing overall fall rates.
 You can find more about how to adapt care environments to best support fall prevention in our recent blog post, Design for an aging population.

 A well-executed Root Cause Analysis can be an effective tool for your facility to reduce falls and connected injuries.
 Ongoing education and review of your fall prevention program can also assist in identifying gaps in care planning and interventions.
-It’s key to promote a culture of safety amongst all staff in your building and not place blame unnecessarily.
-Thorough RCAs and making a constant drive toward excellence in care a top priority can help with this.
-What’s more, we know that a decrease in falls can help maintain the quality of life and overall functioning of our residents, and what else are we here for if not to improve the lives of our elders?
+It's key to promote a culture of safety amongst all staff in aged care settings and not place blame unnecessarily.
+Thorough RCAs and ensuring that the constant drive toward excellence in care processes are top priorities can help with this.
+What's more, we know that a decrease in falls can help maintain the quality of life and overall functioning of our residents, and what else are we here for if not to improve the lives of older adults in aged care settings?

 {{widget-webinar-avatars}}